frederic-perez/AmE-dictionary/data/idioms.md

 __by the same token__ :two::hammer:
 __by trade__ :three: By professional training, experience, and/or expertise. _I want to be a writer by trade._ _I’m an engineer by trade._
 __bystander effect__ A social psychological phenomenon in which the more people there are viewing a crisis or crime, the less likely they are to offer aid to the victim(s).
 Also known as bystander apathy.
+__call down__ __5__ To invoke or request divine intervention.
+A noun or pronoun can be used between “call” and “down.” _I wouldn’t cross a woman who converses with the spirits—who knows what kinds of punishments she can call down on us!_ _He called down a curse upon the King and his descendants._
 __call it even__ To acknowledge or consider a situation or exchange as being equal or equitable, as regarding debt, status, ability, a contest, etc.
 __call of nature__ The need to go to the toilet.
 __call on (someone or something)__ _He called on me._